Follow

 Bit 5 ON [1] = Use long address in CV17/18 OFF [0] = Use short address defined in CV1

-Now to transfer the state of all of the individual bits as a single numeric value is where the confusing part comes into play.
-What is required is a little binary mathematics to calculate the final numeric value but even that is pretty easy once you know how to do it.
-First, start by reading a bit string from right to left.
+Now, transferring the state of all of the individual bits as a single numeric value is where the confusing part comes into play.
+What is required is a little binary mathematics to calculate the final numeric value, but even that is pretty easy once you know how to do it.
+First, start by reading from right to left.
 As you move to each successive bit to the left, you will notice that the bit value doubles from the previous bit value.

 CV29_Table_Pic.JPG